Murdim/church_and_state/workshop.md

 # Church and State: Lay and Pluralist religions

-**Add new government types that allow religions to use temporal temple holders and/or encourage religious pluralism.**
+**Add new government types that allow religions to use temporal temple holders, encourage religious pluralism, or both.**

 This mod provides the following **game rules**: